opctl/opctl/website/docs/reference/opspec/op-directory/op/parameter/number.md

 A [JSON Schema v4 [object]](https://tools.ietf.org/html/draft-wright-json-schema-00) defining constraints on the parameters value.

 ### default
-A number to use as the value of the parameter when no argument is provided.
+A [number initializer](../../../types/number.md#initialization) to use as the value of the parameter when no argument is provided.

 ### isSecret
 A boolean indicating if the value of the parameter is secret.
 This will cause it to be hidden in UI's for example.